 However, this isn’t an issue limited to prohibition states.
 Illegal edibles still exist in legal states, usually due to the cost of legal products.
 Cannabis is subject to exceedingly high taxes, driving up the cost of product and driving consumers back to the black market where weed is cheaper.

 Risks of trap gummies and other unregulated edibles

 Unregulated cannabis products carry more risks than those coming from a legal market.
-Without any oversight or regulation, there is no limit to how strong an edible can be or how it must be packaged and labeled.
+Without any oversight or regulation, there is no limit to how strong an edible can be, how consistent each batch is, or how it must be packaged and labeled.

 High-potency THC products are on the rise, but more isn’t necessarily better.
 High-potency products come with an increased risk of negative side effects like greening out and pediatric overdoses, because these products can easily overwhelm a young endocannabinoid system (and even the ECS of an experienced user!).
 2